-But what exactly is a cyborg?
-The term has become quite common but remains somewhat vague, so I decided to research the specifics of what it might mean.
+What exactly is a cyborg?
+The term is becoming more common but remains somewhat vague, so I decided to drill down through the etymology and how it’s evolved to get a better understanding of its exact meaning.

 The term was first coined by Austrian neuroscientist Manfred Clynes as a combination of “cybernetic” and “organism.”
 Organism—that’s easy.
 “Cybernetic” is a bit more difficult.
 The official definition of cybernetics: “the science of communication and control theory that is concerned especially with the comparative study of automatic control systems.”